Open doors to new members

 What is an Open House Meeting?

-An Open House Meeting is a special event aimed at showcasing what Toastmasters can do to a large number of guests.
-The objective is to inspire these guests to become Toastmasters members.
+An Open House Meeting is a special event aimed at showcasing to a large number of guests what Toastmasters can do.
+The aim is to inspire these guests to become Toastmasters members.
 It differs from a regular club meeting in a number of ways:

 - The table topics section will feature shorter table topics (1 min) and be run via cards filled by individual audience members.